You will require this permit if you intend to import or export animals or plants. The wildlife trade permit allows you to import or export:

-- Export of Australian native plants and animals (including pets, wildlife, insects and shells) or products derived from threatened Australian native animals and plants and exotic species; and
+- export of Australian native plants and animals (including pets, wildlife, insects and shells) or products derived from threatened Australian native animals and plants and exotic species

 A Single Use Permit allows you to import or export a single specified consignment of a particular specimen.

 Please consult the Contact Officer for more information.

 A licence defines the need to obtain recognition / certification and registration to undertake a certain business activity.

 Due to the complex regulatory framework surrounding import or export permits, you must consult the Contact Officer for more information regarding eligibility requirements.

 Fees will vary between $2 and $325 depending on your circumstances.
 Please consult the Contact Officer for more information.